UKHomeOffice/aspel-workspace/packages/asl-service/README.md

 #### Static middleware

 If you wish to mount middleware before the session and auth handlers in a UI app you can do so with `app.static.use` which will mount your handlers before any dynamic middlewares are mounted.

-This is primarily expected to be used for css, js or iamge assets.
+This is primarily expected to be used for css, js or image assets.

 ### API